HED69/terminal-google-shell/README.md

 # terminal-google-shell
-creador: HED
+creator: HED

-este script esta echo con la finalidad de usar una terminal debian temporal con el servicio google clound shell
+this script is made in order to use a temporary debian terminal with the google clound shell service

-dejare aqui el enlace a lo de google: https://console.cloud.google.com/
+I will leave here the link to the google: https://console.cloud.google.com/

-INSTALACION:
+INSTALATION:

 git clone https://github.com/HED69/terminal-google-shell